UAE Personal Income Tax Rate 2026: Salary, Rental & Investment Income Explained

 Do expats pay personal income tax in the UAE?

-Has the UAE introduced personal income tax in 2026?
+Does the UAE personal income tax rate apply to freelancers?